Abuse situations are often preventable through adequate support, training, supervision and legal protection.

 Risk factors for abuse by caregivers include:

 - Lack of knowledge about dementia.
-Disturbed behaviour, common among people with dementia, is particularly poorly understood, leading to stigma, blame and distress for caregivers2.
+Changes in behaviour, common among people with dementia, is particularly poorly understood, leading to stigma, blame and distress for caregivers2.

 - High level of stress and inability to cope with it.
 Stress levels for dementia caregivers are five times greater than caring for a person with other conditions.

-- Having no alternative strategies to address challenges that come with the disease (i.e. behaviour changes).
+- Having no alternative strategies to address challenges that may come with living with dementia.

 - Depression, which is common among caregivers.